marqs85/cps2_digiav/board/neogeo/README.md

 --------------------------
 The add-on board can be installed on top of Neo Geo PCB (MV1C revision currently supported).
 The following additional parts are required:

-* 2pcs 0603 10k SMD resistors and TL2243 switch (or 2 external buttons connecting "vol+" and "vol-" pads to GND when pressed)
 * 2pcs 0805 10u SMD ceramic capacitors
 * ribbon cable
+* hookup for PCB buttons
+  * if using JAMMA buttons: 2x 10cm wires
+  * if using separate buttons: 2pcs 0603 10k SMD resistors and TL2243 switch (or 2 external buttons connecting "vol+" and "vol-" pads to GND when pressed)

 Installation instructions are found in doc/install.md .